4d/docs/website/translated_docs/fr/Concepts/parameters.md

 ### Type de données pris en charge

 With named parameters, you can use the same data types as those which are [supported by the `var` keyword](variables.md#using-the-var-keyword), including class objects.
-Par exemple:
+Par exemple :

 ```4d
 Function saveToFile($entity : cs.ShapesEntity; $file : 4D.File)